Garima5/Neighbourhood-project/README.md

 2. open the index.html file in chrome
 3. The app shows the neighbourhood that I want to live in that is New York City
 4. Click on the markers or the item in the list to pop up information about the place
-5. Two images also pop up on side which are taken from Flikr pi
+5. Two images also pop up on side which are taken from Flikr pi when item in list view is clicked
 6. Filter the list and markers by typing the name of place in text box
 7. To get back the entire list and all markers,click reset button , or delete the text from text box